tinyclub/linux-lab/README.md

     $ ls /hostshare/       # Access the file in guest test
     $ touch /hostshare/guest-test   # Create a file in guest

+Verified boards with Linux v5.1:

+    aarch64/virt: virtio-9p-device + virtio-9p-pci
+    arm/vexpress-a9: should boot without uboot (U=0), only work with virtio-9p-device x86_64/pc, only work with virtio-9p-pci

 ## Plugins